 Supply teachers who are pregnant or breastfeeding

-This applies equally if you are supplied via an umbrella company, as that is legally your employer.
+This applies equally if you are supplied via an umbrella company, as they are legally your employer.
 The umbrella company would therefore have the responsibility for your health and safety and for taking steps to address this as you are their employee.

 If you are pregnant or a new mother and have worked for the same school (‘end user’ or ‘client’) in the same role for a 12-week qualifying period, you are also entitled to: